Evaluations

 Once done, you'll have results for how each run method performed on the eval.

-These results are easy to interpret compared to the eval method comparisons.
+These results are easy to interpret compared to the judge comparisons.
 Each score is simply the average score from that run method.
 Assuming we want to find the run method that produces the best content, simply find the highest average score.

 Congrats!
 You've used systematic evals to find an optimal method for running your task!